kumbulanit/t-sql/tech company/untitled/module 7/Lesson2_Modifying_and_Removing_Data.md

     -- Validation
     IF @SalaryIncreasePercent <= 0 OR @SalaryIncreasePercent > 50
     BEGIN
-        PRINT 'Error: Salary increase must be between 0 and 50 percent';
+        PRINT 'Error: BaseSalary increase must be between 0 and 50 percent';
         RETURN;
     END